-An in-depth and in-person class that will teach you everything needed to create a living rain garden at your home or place of work.
+The course is an in-depth and in-person class that will teach you everything needed to create a living rain garden at your home or place of work.
 The class leads students through all phases, from locating and designing to planting and maintaining a beautiful and functional rain garden.
 Students who attend all five classes and build their own rain garden, volunteer on a group project, or adopt a public rain garden will gain their certification.
 Become an expert and share your knowledge with your community!

 Week 1: Introduction to Rain Gardens